-Describe yourself and why you wanted to attend the PLEN Conference.
+Describe yourself and why you wanted to attend this PLEN seminar:

 What were your favorite parts of the conference?

 My favorite parts were hearing from and meeting all of the wonderful women speakers who participated in the question and answer panels.
 Many were PLEN (and even Tulane) alumnae and hearing about their positions and career paths was not only fascinating but also relieving.
 Right now, I do not have a clear idea of what I want my future to look like.
 Hearing that they also felt like they made it up as they went in the early stages of their careers was humanizing and made me feel like I was less directionless.
 It is possible to have a successful and meaningful career even if you do not know initially how to begin.

 Highlight a speaker or a job site you visited:

 While there are so many incredible women who spoke about their lives, the one that sticks out in my brain was the panel on Careers on the Hill.
 It was fascinating to hear how many different roles there are in the government and how exciting these jobs are.
 While I knew I was interested in working on the hill, I had no idea how badly I wanted it until I heard them speak.
 It was hard to wrap my head around the idea that the women in front of me played an active role in shaping the law that affects us every day and that I could do it, too.

 Tell us what you learned that you hope to never forget:

 The lesson I learned that I will go back to for my entire working life is to stop doubting yourself.
 Imposter syndrome is overwhelmingly present in women; you have to know you are qualified for jobs you may feel you are not, and you do have something to valuable to contribute.
 You deserve to be in the job you are in, and you also deserve more.

 Why should other students attend a PLEN conference?